tangyuhao/GOTURN-Tensorflow/README.md

 # GOTURN-Tensorflow

 This is an tensorflow implementation of GOTURN.

-Thanks to author **David Held** for his help for this implementation.
+Thanks to author **David Held** for his help of this implementation.

 The original paper is:

 **[Learning to Track at 100 FPS with Deep Regression Networks](http://davheld.github.io/GOTURN/GOTURN.html)**,